KriSun95/nustarFittingExample/README.md

 # nustarFittingExample
-My examples of loading in and fitting NuSTAR spectral data.
+My examples of loading in and fitting NuSTAR X-ray spectral data.